-The City of Hamilton plans and will continue to commit funds and support to programs and community organizations to assist homeless person in making the transition to permanent housing and independent living.
-The City anticipates funding SERVE City's Welcome Home project.
-The project "is a new and innovative program aimed at providing intensive wraparound services to homeless individuals to move them from street level homelessness into permanent, market-rate housing".
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again living.
+The City anticipates funding Serve City's Supportive Services program.
+The project "provide mentoring and case management services to connect homeless persons/families with needed support in the community.
 The City also commits funds to the City of Hamilton's Internal Services for the Victim's Advocacy Program.
 The program provides counseling services to children and non-offending family members who have experienced trauma as a result of abuse.
 The program also provides assistance to individuals seeking to file Domestic Violence Civil Protection Orders (CPO) in the Butler County Domestic Relations Court.